0x66you/systemCube/README.md

 }
 ```
 Homepage will **NOT** be shown again after switching to other pages,<br>
-refreshing the page brings you back to homepage.
+refreshing the page brings you back to homepage.<br>
+Feel free to download and customize to your liking.

 version | detail | solved
 :------------: | :-------------: | :-------------: